Assembly Instructions

 spirit meets the squeal.

-All traditions imply that the transformed will offer small gestures of gratitude, a drawing, petal, or sweaty hug.
-These formal gestures are believed to show appreciation for the determination you are about to bring to bear, though perhaps not for that moment when Bolt D vanishes. (into another dimension???)
+All traditions imply that the transformed will one day soon offer small gestures of gratitude.
+These gestures are believed to show appreciation for the determination you are about to bring to bear.

-That gratitude stuff frankly sounds absurd and it’s all probably nonsense, and yet… might be that you feel it?
+That gratitude stuff frankly sounds absurd and it’s all probably nonsense, and yet… perhaps you feel it?

 Might be, when this Portique stands complete, something will shift.